hertssayf/ledgeboundgame-assignment-2/README.md

 - Touching hazards or enemies causes damage resulting in failure or life loss
 - Falling off the level causes failure
 - Reaching the end goal completes the level
-- Lives limit how many mistakes the player can make before game over
+- Lives limit how many mistakes the player can make before a game over condition occurs.
 - Collectibles are optional but reward exploration
 - The final level ends in victory if completed
 These rules ensure the player always understands both their objective and the consequences of their actions.